 The next time I made this dish I left out the scallops as they had become very expensive and went with tilapia, cod and mussels.
 It did not suffer in flavor whatsoever!

-The cilantro and lemon brightened it up considerably and the result was a complex, robust stew with smoky notes as well as bright fresh notes.
+I then made a second version of this seafood stew with a smoky spice blend.
+Cilantro and lemon brightened it up considerably and the result was a complex, robust stew with smoky notes as well as bright fresh notes.

 There are also some low carb tortilla alternatives available now, both pre-made and DIY recipes.